Geology and ore deposits of the Platoro-Summitville mining district, Colorado. 122 pages. 40 plates (1:36,000). 2 figures. Digital PDF download. B-13D

 Excerpted from the introduction:

-Of historic significance, this report includes the first detailed topographic survey of the area, the work for which was conducted in 1913.
-Also, field work in the districts took place in about 1913 to 1915, and the histories of the mining districts are included.
+This report includes the first detailed topographic survey of the area, conducted in 1913.
+Field work in the district took place between 1913 and 1915, and the histories of the mining districts are included.
 Photographs of the area taken during the field work are included as plates in the report.
-Thus, through this report histories of 100 years ago are preserved.

 The report is organized into the following chapters: Chapter I. Introduction; Chapter II.
 Topographic survey; Chapter III.
 Geology and petrography; Chapter IV.
 Summitville district; Chapter V. Platoro district; Chapter VI.
 Gilmore district; Chapter VII.
 Stunner and Jasper districts.
-In the Supplement is a list of mining claims in alphabetical order.
+The Supplement contains a list of mining claims in alphabetical order.